NagasivaKumari/DeepFake/backend/README_PROOFCHAIN.md

 - Backend: FastAPI (Python) with endpoints to register and verify media
 - Smart contracts: PyTeal examples are in `../contracts`

-Design goals
-- Keep private keys off the server when possible.
-Recommended flow: Backend pins media and returns an unsigned Algorand app-call or payment txn; the client (Lute wallet) signs it and submits.
-- Store signed metadata JSON on IPFS and reference the CID in on-chain proofs.
-- Use Algorand boxes (stateful PyTeal contract) to map SHA-256 hashes to metadata CIDs and creator addresses.

 Quick start (dev)

 1. Create a Python virtual environment and install dependencies